Adowo/var-risk-analysis/README.md

 This means the combined portfolio has a less extreme downside than holding any one position alone.
 This happens because the assets don’t move perfectly together therefore diversification reduces tail-losses.

-## Monte Carlo (not added yet)
+## Monte Carlo (Partially Completed, Working)

-Monte Carlo simulation is coming next.
-The idea is to simulate many random return paths based on historical vol + correlation, then estimate VaR/CVaR from that distribution and compare it to the historical approach.
+Implemented a functioning Monte Carlo simulation to generate future returns using historical volatility and correlated assumptions.
+The current implementation focuses on basic simulations and distributions in a dashboard-type style.
+Future updates will align the visualizations stylistically and analytically to compare real-world historical data to simulated Monte Carlo data, in both individual and portfolio settings.